1. Promoter and Organiser

 17. Provisions for the protection of personal data

-18. Applicable law and competent court
+18. Choice of law and jurisdiction

 19. Acceptance of the Regulations

-19.1 Participation in the “Call for Schools 2020” implies, for the Participants, the unconditional and total acceptance of the rules and clauses contained in these Regulations without limitation.
+19.1 Participation in the Call for Schools 2021 implies, for the Participants, the unconditional and total acceptance of the rules and clauses contained in these regulations without limitation.

-19.3 These Regulations are prepared in Italian and English.
+19.3.
+These Regulations are prepared in Italian and English.
 The Italian version shall prevail in the event of any discrepancy between the two versions.

 20. Cancellation of the event

 » Back to the Call page!